 Other

-Anti-Poaching Agreements, Corporate Hiring, and Innovation: Evidence from the Technology Industry
+Anti-Poaching Agreements, Innovation, and Corporate Value: Evidence from the Technology Industry

 (with Daniel Ferrés and Gaurav Kankanhalli)